grubdragon/grubdragon.github.io/_posts/2023-11-30-empiricism.md

 So far, knowing what you're optimizing has been the lofty goal.
 But, if you aren't able to get some wins fast for your customer, consider your goal difficult.
 And notice how I tricked you into thinking I loathe stories, but I wrapped up the importance of empirical evidence in my own ;).

 [^stories]: Lots of brands survived because of their stories, but talking about this is not my cup of tea.
-[^habit]: Habit formation is only weakly positively correlated with the importance of the problem.
-You fix a drippy faucet, even if its not that a big deal right?
+[^habit]: Habit formation is only weakly positively correlated with the importance of the problem in my experience.
+You fix the , even if its not that big of a deal right?
 [^prodsense]: I hate this word.
 [^KH]: (Kevin Hale - How to Evaluate Startup Ideas)[https://www.youtube.com/watch?v=DOtCl5PU8F0] on YouTube.